AY2425S2-CS2103T-F14-3/tp/docs/UserGuide.md

   ```

 💡 **Tips**:
-* Leave buffer time between interviews
-* Use `sort` to see the schedule
+* Use `sort` to see the schedule for interview times
 * Consider time zones for remote interviews
 * Standard duration examples:
     - 30 mins: Initial screening